 With webinars, you also have the opportunity to linger on any topic you believe requires a moment to absorb detail.
 For example, if there is data that backs up a claim, display it onscreen.
 Your webinar host may either walk viewers through the numbers or give them a few seconds to do so themselves.

-The same principle applies for displaying the following:
+The same principle applies to displaying the following:

 - Specs and schematics